 Building business resilience with a connected supply chain

 During business as usual, based on historical performance data, most companies can rely on traditional internal systems and processes to predict and plan their operations with a reasonable level of accuracy and execute their plans unperturbed to deliver corporate goals.

-When unexpected events with potential for disruption occur companies must adapt their plans and their execution to maintain their ability to reach business objectives.
+When unexpected events with the potential for disruption occur, companies must adapt their plans and their execution to maintain their ability to reach business objectives.
 Most disruptive events happen outside the enterprise four walls: suppliers going out of business, shortage of parts or labor, war, political unrest or natural calamities blocking access to resources, port or border congestion delaying transit, panic buy artificially inflating demand, etc.

+Building business resilience with a connected supply chain